 - be clearly identified by a title page.

-- adhere to the referencing format of the American Psychological Association (APA) which the College has adopted.
+- adhere to the referencing format of the American Psychological Association (APA).

 Instructors reserve the right to impose a penalty on assignments submitted after their due dates unless a student has requested and received an extension.

-An examination week is scheduled during the last week of classes of each semester.
+An examination week is held toward the end of each semester.
 Students will receive advance notice of the examination schedule by means of a special timetable.
 Both final and mid-term exams may be written during an examination week.

 Course syllabi will indicate the weighting of final and mid-term exams.
 As a rule, an examination will not exceed 25% of the final grade for a course.

-Students who must be absent from an examination/mid-term because of illness or a significant personal emergency must notify the College prior to the start of the examination.
-The College reserves the right to request a doctor's certificate to confirm an illness.
-Opportunity to make up a missed examination will be scheduled by the College.
+Students who must be absent from an examination/mid-term because of illness or a significant personal emergency must notify CCRTC prior to the start of the examination.
+CCRTC reserves the right to request a doctor’s certificate to confirm an illness.
+Opportunity to make up a missed examination will be scheduled by CCRTC.

-Unless specifically requested by an instructor, students should not bring electronic devices, notes, or books into the examination room.
+Unless specifically requested by an instructor, students shall not bring electronic devices, notes, or books into the examination room.